vsevolodnedora/bns_ppr_tools/README.md

 -t ejtau (computes the 3D histogram, with Y_e, entropy and expansion timescale as axis)
 -t yeilds (computes and plots nuclesynthetic yeilds)
 -t mknprof (computes and plots angular profile of mass, Y_e and vel_inf for macrokilonova bayes code)
+Example:
+`python outflowed.py -s simulation_name -i /path_to_this_dir/ -o /path_to_output/ --eos /path/to/hydro_eos_file.h5 -t all -m geo -d 0 --overwrite yes`
+would perform all (-t all) the default analysis methods, for geodeiscally unbound materai (-m geo) for detector 0 (-d 0) and if the results are already present, it will overwrite them (--overwrite yes)